pauloluniyi/VGEA/README.md

 # VGEA
-VGEA (Viral Genomes Easily Assembled) is a pipeline for advanced assembly of viral genomes from next-generation sequencing data
+VGEA (Viral Genomes Easily Assembled) is a pipeline for advanced assembly of RNA viral genomes from next-generation sequencing data

 VGEA was developed to aid in the analysis of next generation sequencing data.
 Users can do the following with this pipeline: